Olamarx/Olamarx/README.md

-# Hi there 👋, I'm Owoeye Olaoluwa, socially known as Olamarx👨🏽‍💼.
+# Hi there 👋, I'm Owoeye Segun, socially known as Olamarx👨🏽‍💼.

 I am a software engineer 💻 with open arm to opportunities.